 3. Know your budget

-Before heading out to buy, know your budget to have a gauge on how much running shoes costs now.
+Before heading out to buy, know your budget to have a gauge on how much running shoes cost now.
 I like to look first in the internet to see the current prices and if it fits my budget.
 You don’t necessarily have to buy the latest trend the previous model is still fine and can definitely save you money.
 Try going to outlet stores instead of shopping malls.

-4. Visit the running shoes store
+4. Visit the running shoe store

 Walk around or run around to really feel the shoes and don’t be shy to ask the salesperson if you have questions in choosing the right pair.